cloudmesh-community/book/chapters/cloud/arch.md

 * AWS Marketplace Software
 * AWS Cost Management

-From this we derive that for the initial contact to the customer the functionality is put in foreground, rather than the distinction between SaaS, PaaS, and IaaS.
+From this, we derive that for the initial contact to the customer the functionality is put in the foreground, rather than the distinction between SaaS, PaaS, and IaaS.
 If we sort these services into the as a Service mode we find: